About

 Selected Publications

-For a full list of publications please see my CV or Google Scholar.
+This list is a selected subset and may not be up to date.
+For a full list of publications please see my CV or Google Scholar. * denotes equal contribution, ^ denotes equal advising

-Justin Kay, Peter Kulits, Suzanne Stathatos, Siqi Deng, Erik Young, Sara Beery, Grant Van Horn, and Pietro Perona.
+Justin Kay, Timm Haucke, Suzanne Stathatos, Siqi Deng, Erik Young, Pietro Perona, Sara Beery^, Grant Van Horn^

 Perspectives in Machine Learning for Wildlife Conservation